WISVCH/docker-domjudge/README.md

 to specify a database name and domjudge user name (both default to `domjudge`) by setting `DOMJUDGE_DB_NAME` and `DOMJUDGE_DB_USER`.

+You can also specify a timezone by setting the `TIMEZONE` variable.

 As for the judgehost, you need to run the container in privileged mode to use cgroups.
 You also need to specify the domserver URL and judgehost user and password by setting `DOMSERVER_HOST`, `DOMSERVER_USER` and